trendscenter/coinstac/SETUP.md

 ## Troubleshooting

 * Ensure machines have at least 2 GB of memory.
 If you don’t have that much memory, run `npm install` in each directory in _coinstac/packages/_.
-* If `npm run bootstrap` fails repeatedly, there’s likely a problem with [lerna’s](https://lernajs.io/) persisted state.
+* If `npm run build` fails repeatedly, there’s likely a problem with [lerna’s](https://lernajs.io/) persisted state.
 Remove the _node_modules_ directory from each of the _coinstac/packages/<package name>_ directories.
 * If you notice repeated `TypeError`s related to COINSTAC internal methods, the COINSTAC internals maybe be unlinked.
-Run `npm run bootstrap` to re-link them.
+Run `npm run build` to re-link them.

 # Development Setup